PeteMcNie/flask-postrges-alembic-backend/README.md

 3. `FLASK_APP=app/app APP_SETTINGS=settings/development.py flask --debug run` this sets the required environment variables and then runs the app.
 Read below how to get environment variables to load when you enter a directory so that you only need to run `flask --debug run` instead.

-4. Fire up [localhost:5000/test/test-get-all](http://127.0.0.1:5000/test/test-get-all) to check it out.
+4. Fire up [localhost:5000/example/example-get-all](http://127.0.0.1:5000/test/test-get-all) to check it out.

-5. You can checkout all the other routes in the `test` blueprint file.
-The add and update routes will not work at this stage...need to set up alembic first.
+5. You can checkout all the other routes in the `example` blueprint file.
+The add and update routes will not work at this stage...they need to set up alembic first.

 Note: `deactivate` closes the virtual environment when you are finished.